Please Please Me: Recording

-According to Martin, "I asked them what they had which we could record quickly, and the answer was their stage act", (the norm for British 12" vinyl pop albums in 1963 was to have seven songs on each side whereas American albums usually had five or six songs per side).
-Martin said, "It was a straightforward performance of their stage repertoire – a broadcast, more or less."
+Martin asked the band if they had any songs that they could record quickly.
+According to Martin, "It was a straightforward performance of their stage repertoire – a broadcast, more or less."
 Initially, a morning and afternoon session only were booked; the evening session was added later.
 Mark Lewisohn later wrote: "There can scarcely have been 585 more productive minutes in the history of recorded music".
-Martin oversaw the session, with Norman Smith as first engineer and Richard Langham as second engineer.
+Martin oversaw each session on the day, with Norman Smith as first engineer and Richard Langham as second engineer.